weltliteratur/vossanto/difficult_cases.md

   - Only the *Adams Oshiomoles* of this world and some irrational and self serving individuals still cling onto such inhumane absurdities.
+  - Nevertheless Mr Baker has set the financial Sherlock Holmeses of the world on a search for secret agreements that underlie the currency accord of the United States Japan West Germany Britain France and Canada

+- New York is not the Wild West of the construction industry